-A customer's satisfaction survey is being sent to the applicants in order Over the last year customer's satisfaction surveys were designed to evaluate the RO activities.
-Another This survey was also designed will also apply for the ISA/IPEA activities once the initial reports are submitted and it is being sent to the applicants on a monthly basis, to receive the feedback on the utility and quality of the ISR and WO- Thisose are a closed surveys, which gives room to the applicant for to indicateing the points of interests in which is considered there could be room for improvement.
+A customer's satisfaction survey is being sent to the applicants in order to evaluate the RO activities.
+Another survey was also designed for the ISA/IPEA activities and it is being sent to the applicants on a monthly basis, to receive the feedback on the utility and quality of the ISR and WO.
+Those are closed surveys, which give room to the applicant to indicate the points of interests in which is considered there could be room for improvement.
+In addition to this, INAPI has been conducting a yearly meeting with part of the most reputed representatives and agents in order to get their feedback, attend their necessities and make the necessary adjustments for improving our quality service to the customer.

 Besides of the above, INAPI's website was reviewed and improved in terms of allowing a direct access to the user to all the activities and information related to PCT.
-There is AaIso a new and specific e-mail address for PCT consultations (pct@inapi.cl) was created, where applicants, agents and stakeholders can raise observations, queries and compliments regarding any PCT related issue.
+There is also a specific e-mail address for PCT consultations (pct@inapi.cl), where applicants, agents and stakeholders can raise observations, queries and compliments regarding any PCT related issue.